syncfusion-content/winui-docs/winui/ComboBox/Keyboard-Support.md

 <kbd>Enter</kbd>
 </td>
 <td>
-**Single selection:** To open/close the drop-down.
-If Drop-down is already opened, when pressing <kbd>Enter</kbd> key selected item will be updated and close the drop-down.
+**Single selection** To open or close the drop-down.
+If the drop-down is already open, pressing the <kbd>Enter</kbd> key item will update the selected item and close the drop-down.
 <br />
-**Multiple selection:** To open the drop-down when it is closed.
+**Multiple selection** To open the drop-down when it is closed.
 </td>
 <td>
-If Drop-down is already opened, when pressing <kbd>Enter</kbd> key selected item will be updated and close the drop-down.
+If the drop-down is already open, pressing the <kbd>Enter</kbd> key will update the selected item and close the drop-down.
 </td>
 </tr>
 <tr>